Dre Campbell Farm

 Does lemongrass repel flies?
 Yes, flies hate it!

-Lemongrass is a tropical grass with a refreshing lemon-like aroma that naturally keeps away flies and other insects.
+Lemongrass is a tropical grass with a refreshing lemon-like aroma that naturally keeps away flies.
 Its oil contains citral and geraniol oils that flies do not like.

 You can plant lemongrass in your garden or in flower pots to bring indoors.
 It grows best in full sun but can tolerate some shade.